JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: now it is stuck flat

-NS: yes  so you  got all flat again  janet

-NS: then try to  so to the  model  window  and use the  brudh there
+NS:  yes  so you  got all flat again  janet  then try to  so to the  model  window  and use the  brudh there

 JR: and nothing i draw in the square or on the cube makes any difference